Skip to main content

 About the Trust

-The Oamaru Whitestone Civic Trust is a charitable trust, with a long proud history of preserving, restoring, developing and enhancing Oamaru's Victorian heritage.
+The Oamaru Whitestone Civic Trust is a charitable trust, with a long proud history of conserving, restoring Oamaru's Built heritage.

 Charitable Trust #422997